Country or Region | |

 ![]() PenaltiesNone found |

 PenaltiesArt.
 125 - Induce abortion without the consent of the pregnant woman : Penalty - imprisonment of three to ten years .
 Art.
 125 - Induce abortion without the consent of the pregnant woman : Penalty - imprisonment of three to ten years .
 Art.
 125 - Induce abortion without the consent of the pregnant woman : Penalty - imprisonment of three to ten years .
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |